Executive director: Role

 The role of the executive director is to design, develop and implement strategic plans for the organization in a manner that is both cost and time-efficient.
 The executive director is also responsible for the day-to-day operation of the organization, which includes managing committees and staff as well as developing business plans in collaboration with the board.
 In essence, the board grants the executive director the authority to run the organization.
 The executive director is accountable to the board of directors and reports to the board on a regular basis as defined by the organization's bylaws.
 The board sets the vision through a high-level strategic plan, but it is the role of the executive director to create implementation plans that support the strategic plan.

 The executive director is a leadership role for an organization and often fulfills a motivational role in addition to office-based work.
 Executive directors motivate and mentor members, volunteers, and staff, and may chair meetings.
 The executive director leads the organization and develops its organizational culture.

 United Kingdom (UK)

 In the UK, an executive director is a member of a board who is also an employee with a senior role.
 It is common for boards to have several executive directors, e.g. for different departments.

-There is no legal difference between an executive and a non-executive director (NXD or NED), but there are considerable differences in the expectations associated with the role.
+There is no legal difference between the duties of an executive and a non-executive director (NXD or NED), but there are considerable differences in the expectations associated with the role.